 Which of the following statements would you say was the most important to you in your decision to complete the rehabilitation plan process?
 (Mark only one) [RADIO BUTTONS.
 SINGLE RESPONSE.]

 Access to an assigned VR&E counselor [1]

-Receiving continuous contact from an assigned VR&E counselor [2]
+Receiving continuous contact from the same VR&E counselor [2]

 Change in life circumstances (e.g., marriage, divorce, loss of job, severity of disability, etc.) [3]